 Gas

 Repair category:

-Notes: All gas appliances should be checked on an annual basis by a Gas Safe registered contractor.
+Notes: All gas appliances should be checked on an annual basis by a Gas Safe Registered Contractor.

 Water, plumbing and bathroom fittings

-Repair category: 1
+Repair category:

-Notes: The plumbing system where seen, is of modern materials.
-The sanitary fittings all appeared serviceable.
-It is important that anytime an over-bath shower and shower trays are fitted, a suitable seal be maintained around the bath and shower trays to avoid water seepage which can cause rot or defects.
+Notes: The plumbing system is of modern pattern and appeared to be adequate.
+Sanitary fittings appeared serviceable, however no tests were carried out.
+It is important that when baths/showers cubicles are fitted that suitable screening/sealant be maintained around the bath/tray to avoid water ingress, which can cause rot defects.

 Heating and hot water

-Repair category: 1
+Repair category:

-Notes: The visual inspection has indicated that there are no obvious signs of significant defects or deficiencies that might suggest some major issues with the system.
-It is good practice to have the system serviced on an annual basis.
+Notes: The visual inspections indicate there are no obvious signs of any significant defects or deficiencies that might suggest there is major issues with the system.
+It is good practice to have the system on a service contract.